jcamp1095/comp20-jcampbell/landmarks/README.md

 All elements of this program have been correctly implemented as verified by the sites given in the spec.

 This project was made by me, Joe Campbell.
+The getDistance function was obtained from stackoverflow at this url: http://stackoverflow.com/questions/14560999/using-the-haversine-formula-in-javascript.
+Some of the structure relating to the google maps api was based on code written my Ming Chow.

 I aproximately spent 4 hours on this assignment.